 Other people claim that there are truths beyond what the human mind can understand.
 Hence science has its limits, and this knowledge should be sought via different methods.
 For instance, take the following definitions of mystics:

 “A person who seeks by contemplation and self-surrender to obtain unity with or absorption into the Deity or the absolute, or who believes in the spiritual apprehension of truths that are beyond the intellect.” (source)

 “A person who claims to attain, or believes in the possibility of attaining, insight into mysteries transcending ordinary human knowledge, as by direct communication with the divine or immediate intuition in a state of spiritual ecstasy.” (source)

-Reading these definitions, I can’t help but see a parallel between how scientists use research methods based on the scientific method, and how mystics use “research” methods of contemplation and self-surrender, all in an attempt to gain accurate knowledge about reality.
+Reading these definitions, I can’t help but see a parallel between how scientists use the scientific method, and how mystics use the methods of contemplation and self-surrender, all in an attempt to gain accurate knowledge about reality.

 Personally, I believe the scientific method is a brilliant way to learn about our reality.
 It enables us to step into the unknown aspects of our world and advance our knowledge in a systematic way – it is slow, but reliable.

-Something that has been staring us in the face all along.
+Something that’s been staring us in the face all along.

 Sometimes, the Pragmatic Choice Is Living With the Mystery – A personal share about balancing science and spirituality in my own life.

 This part of the email was only sent to subscribers.
 Get access to future personal shares on science and spirituality by entering your email below – it’s free!